 World’s biggest four-day working week trial hailed a ‘major breakthrough’

-The majority of companies who took part in the UK pilot scheme said they will keep a shorter working week following the pilot.
+Majority of companies who took part in the pilot scheme are willing to retain a shorter working week after the trial

+Related: Company introduces four day work week and says productivity is through the roof

 The world’s biggest trial of a four-day working week has been hailed a “major breakthrough” after most companies involved said they will keep to the shorter week following the pilot.